mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 ## Why use Fish if it sucks so much?

-Mostly because I'm *really pissed off* about the complete stagnation of and lack of innovation in all the other shells.
+Mostly because I'm *pissed off* about the complete stagnation of and lack of innovation in all the other shells.

 It's 2010.